Fort Stanton (Washington, D.C.): The Fort Circle Parks

 During the Great Depression, crews from the Civilian Conservation Corps embarked on projects to improve and maintain the parks, which were still under the control of District authority at that time.
 At Fort Stanton, CCC members trimmed trees and cleared brush, and maintained and constructed park buildings.
 Various non-park buildings were also discussed for the land.
 The City Department of Education proposed building a school on parkland, while authorities from the local water utility suggested the construction of a water tower would be suitable for the tall hills of the park.
-The Second World War interrupted these plans, and post-war budget cuts instituted by President Harry S. Truman postponed the construction of the Fort Drive once more.
+World War II interrupted these plans, and post-war budget cuts instituted by President Harry S. Truman postponed the construction of the Fort Drive once more.
 Though land for the parks had mostly been purchased, construction of the ring road connecting them was pushed back again and again.
 Other projects managed to find funding, however.
 In 1949, President Truman approved a supplemental appropriation request of $175,000 to construct "a swimming pool and associated facilities" at Fort Stanton Park.

 By 1963, when President John F. Kennedy began pushing Congress to finally build the Fort Circle Drive, many in Washington and the National Park Service were openly questioning whether the plan had outgrown its usefulness.
 After all, by this time, Washington had grown past the ring of forts that had protected it a century earlier, and city surface roads already connected the parks, albeit not in as linear a route as envisioned.
 The plan to link Fort Stanton Park with other fort parks via a grand drive was quietly dropped in the years that followed.

 Continuing use

 Not all the land that made up the site of Fort Stanton was converted to public parkland.
-In 1920, local African-American Catholics constructed Our Lady of Perpetual Help Church on land formerly owned by Dr. J.C.
-Norwood, a local physician.
+In 1920, local African-American Catholics constructed Our Lady of Perpetual Help Church on land formerly owned by Dr. J. C. Norwood, a local physician.
 After the remaining grounds of the fort were purchased in 1925, nearby residents reportedly "walked family cows to Fort Stanton Park to graze before the school bell rang."
 Today, the church still stands adjacent to the grounds of the park.
 The Washington D.C.
 Department of Parks and National Park Service jointly manage the 67 acre of parkland that stand on the site of the fort today.
 D.C. authorities manage approximately 11 acre that contain a recreation center and ball fields, while the National Park Service manages the remaining acreage, which is mostly wooded and contains the remains of forts Stanton and Ricketts.
 The area also is site to the Anacostia Museum, a Smithsonian Institution facility devoted to the history of African-Americans.